lxerxa/actionview-fe/README.md

 }
 ```

 The action `this.actions.load` will be resolved instantly on browser.
-On the other hand, on server side a first render `React.renderToString` is called to collect promises, resolved them and re-render with the correct data.
+On the other hand, on server side a first render `React.renderToString` is called to collect promises, resolve them and re-render with the correct data.

 ### How to / Installation